digideskio/archive/README.md

 Next, give your database user the necessary privileges:

-	GRANT ALL PRIVILEGES ON development.* TO 'USERNAME'@'localhost';
+	GRANT ALL PRIVILEGES ON production.* TO 'USERNAME'@'localhost';

 Repeat the above MySQL commands for 'test' and 'development' databases.